ryanwalls/rancher-kubernetes-workshop/README.md

 * Fill in `kubernetes_prometheus_config_victorops_key` in `roles/kubernetes_prometheus_config/vars/main.yml` with the key for your victorops account.

 ## Setting up a Kubernetes cluster administered through Rancher
-* Add 3dsim catalog, https://github.com/3DSIM/rancher-catalog.git, to rancher.
-Admin -> Settings -> Add Catalog
-* Create environment with 3dsim Kubernetes as the orchestration tool
+* Create environment with Kubernetes as the orchestration tool
 * Create an environment specific API key (API -> Keys -> Advanced Options -> Add Environment API Key)
 * Copy key into `group_vars/all` with the matching environment.
 * Also update the environment id in `group_vars/all`.
 Id is in the URL for rancher e.g. `https://rancher.3dsim.com/env/1a644/api/keys`, so `1a644` is the id.